cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 For now, we will finish the initial sign guide for [cyber.page](http://cyber.page/).
 When you use this guide, you might discover that since its inception, new features have been added.
 Even now, some pages like the [governance page](https://cyber.page/governance), are already being tested.

 #### cyb~Virus
 The virus is a Chrome extension made to #fuckgoogle right in Chrome.
 It was originally made as a project during an IPFS hackathon and since then, due to technical reasons, been archived.
-It can still be used, thought it is NOT safe to import your private keys into the extension!
+It can still be used, though it is NOT safe to import your private keys into the extension!

 cyb~Virus is capable of downloading any web2 page into IPFS and enriching it with a searchable keyword for cyber in 2 clicks.
 However, due to technical limitations, we have archived the project.